Navigation area

 © private

-Our ‘Alumni in the spotlight’ series gives from very different backgrounds the opportunity to report on the role that their funding and stay in Germany played in their personal development and professional career.
+Our series gives from very different backgrounds the opportunity to report on the role that their funding and stay in Germany played in their personal development and professional career.
 Relebohile Mabunda from South Africa also wanted to expand her horizon, gain significant experience and make valuable contacts.
 Funding programmes run by the Alexander von Humboldt Foundation and by the Institute for Foreign Cultural Relations (Institut für Auslandsbeziehungen, ifa) gave the 31-year-old the opportunity to participate in art research projects in Germany.

 ´The and the provided me with a home far away from home, a beneficial working environment, financial support and mentoring, along with long-term connections and rich cultural experiences in Germany.’